Personal tools

 • Very low speeds

-- Second Generation of The Internet
+- The Second Generation of The Internet

 The second generation is a major step towards developing the Internet.
 This development which has so far been only in the research arena is moving to the implementation arena.
 The Second generation Internet adds quality of service, multimedia and other advanced services to the current Internet.
 The second generation Internet initiatives are I2, NGI, CAnet2 and other Asian networks.
 The chief characteristics of the second generation Internet initiatives are: